 - Lost at School by Ross W. Greene will help educators to better understand and work with students and challenging behaviors in the classroom.
 Through Greene’s Collaborative and Proactive Solutions (CPS) Model and from the narrative and stories shared in the book, the importance of building relationships resonates throughout.

 - Personal and Authentic by Tom Murray provides personal stories from Tom as well as more than 50 educator vignettes shared in “Make it Stick” and “In Practice” sections.
 Murray shares his “Personal & Authentic Framework” to empower educators to create more authentic learning experiences in our classrooms.

-- Start with Why by Simon Sinek profiles innovative companies that start by asking the question of why and how that leads to success.
+- Start with Why by Simon Sinek profiles innovative companies that start by asking the question why and how that leads to success.
 For anyone looking to become more of a leader, it will push your thinking and is applicable to any area, especially education.

 - Stillness is the Key by Ryan Holiday focuses on the importance of taking moments away for ourselves.
 Holiday shares stories of many historical figures and how they incorporated stillness into their busy lives and why it matters.

 - Teach Like a Pirate by Dave Burgess is a book full of personal experiences, inspirational quotes, reflection questions, and ideas for how to create more engaging lessons, promote student curiosity and build rapport in our classrooms.
-Teach Like a Pirate was the first book about education that I had read in years and the one that pushed me to start taking some risks in my classroom.
+Teach Like a Pirate was the first book about education that I had read in years and the one that pushed me to start taking some risks in my own classroom.